Merck Manual

 • Direct questioning

 Acute toxicity is not always apparent on history.
-Children may not have been observed ingesting tobacco, nicotine gum or e-liquids, and patients with green tobacco sickness may not think to mention that they handle tobacco.
+Children may not have been observed ingesting tobacco, nicotine gum, or e-liquids, and patients with green tobacco sickness may not think to mention that they handle tobacco.
 Thus, children and agricultural workers presenting with typical symptoms, particularly cholinergic manifestations, should be queried about possible tobacco exposure.
 Testing is not necessary.

 Key Points

-• Most smokers start before age 18.
+• Most adults who smoke started start before age 18.

 • Cravings can begin within days of first use and persist long after quitting smoking.